jnpatel2/ProgrammingAssignment3/CodeBook.md

 ## Details about Variable for mean_per_var_act_sub.txt
 ### Variable Name and Detail

-* Activity
-  +                          Define Activity for which sample is taken
+* Activity+                       Define Activity for which sample is taken

 Subject                           Define volunteer number for which measurement
                                   is taken out of 30 volunteer